dvdzmr/grandeomega-MacOS-app/README.md

 Instructions:

-Make sure you have nodejs installed, the LTS version (16.13.2) version 17 will break compatibility with the python chapters.
+Make sure you have nodejs installed, the LTS version (16.13.2) !
+Version 17 will break compatibility with the python chapters where they are stuck in a infinite hang.
+This also counts for Linux and Windows installs.

 If you installed node via homebrew, uninstall it first and then run ```brew install node@16``` and ```brew link --force node@16```